 What you need to know about buying property in Cambodia

 If you’ve wondered what the deal is with buying property in Cambodia, you aren’t alone.
-Today we talk to Tiffany P. Chheng, a managing parter of Tykoon Real Estate, a Phnom Penh real estate company.
-Tykoon Real Estate combines the best of expat-style service with local knowledge.
+Today we talk to Tiffany P. Chheng, a managing parter of Osjah Realty, a Siem Reap real estate company.
+Osjah Realty combines the best of expat-style service with local knowledge.
 Tiffany filled us in on what’s required for a foreigner to buy property in Cambodia and explains the difference between a hard and soft title.

 Alternatively, foreigners can own 49% of private property, with or without a structure, if they are partnered in a Cambodian legal entity.
 A Cambodian legal entity is defined as any legal entity that has 51% or more of its shares held by Cambodian citizens.
 So as long as you own the property in conjunction with a Cambodian national, you can own any type of property you desire.